Публикация

 Zhivka Stoykova, Liliya Iv.
 Ivanova

-Microbiology and Virology, Faculty of Medicine, Medical University, Varna, Bulgaria
+Department of Microbiology and Virology, Faculty of Medicine, Medical University, Varna, Bulgaria

-Virology, St. Marina University Hospital, Varna, Bulgaria
+Laboratory of Clinical Virology, St. Marina University Hospital, Varna, Bulgaria

 The prevalence of cytomegalovirus (CMV) infections is between 50% and 85% in adults in different parts of the world.
 Its epidemiology varies between socioeconomic and age groups.
 Our retrospective study has been performed to determine the seroprevalence of CMV in the general population in Northeastern Bulgaria.
 Between 2003 – 2015, we estimated the prevalence of individuals with antibodies to CMV using indirect enzyme-linked immunosorbent assay to detect virus-specific IgG and IgM.
 The population sample included 7879 individuals of both sexes and different ages.
 The total seroprevalence of CMV was determined as 78.4%.